hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Use diagnostic tools, particularly visualizers

-Databases usually have a way to display how they decided to execute your query, i.e. display the query plan.
+Databases usually have a way to display how they decided to execute your query, i.e. describe the query plan.
 Studying it can reveal what the bottlenecks are.
 When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.